-Yesterday, we looked at some of the general advantages of homeschooling.
+Yesterday, we looked at some general homeschool advantages.
 Today, we’re going to consider some of the advantages of homeschooling during the early years.
-For those who never send their child into the public school system in the first place, these advantages may seem commonplace, but I assure you, those who miss this early opportunity missed the advantages as well.
+For those who never send their child into the public school system in the first place, these advantages may seem commonplace, but I assure you, those who miss this early opportunity missed some advantages as well.

 If you’re reading this, considering homeschooling, and your child has not yet reached compulsory attendance age, I urge you to continue your research.
 The more you find out, the more reasons you will have to go ahead and take that leap.
 I assure you, it will be well worth it.
-Another added advantage for you in reading through lists like this one is that you’ll have plenty of answers for those who think you’re doing your child a horrible injustice, especially in the area of social development.
-The truth is, you know your child better than anyone, you know (or will know) exactly what you’re doing, and it IS your decision, after all.
+Another added advantage for you in reading through lists like this one is that you’ll have plenty of answers for those who think you’re doing your child a horrible injustice, especially in the area of social development and social skills.
+The truth is, you know your child better than anyone, you know (or will know) exactly what you’re doing, and your child's education is your decision, after all.

-When you begin to homeschool your children, you have the upper hand in knowing exactly where they’re at.
-Better still, instead of waiting until they are.
-Better still, instead of waiting until they are “compulsory age” to start teaching them things, you can do lots of fun, stimulating, and educational activities with your preschoolers, right where they are.
+In the homeschool environment, you have the upper hand in knowing exactly where your child is academically.
+Better still, instead of waiting until they are “compulsory age” to start teaching them things, you can do lots of fun, stimulating, and educational activities and field trips with your preschoolers, right where they are.
 This is a great time to combine play and learning for things like color recognition, letter recognition and sounds, pre-writing, and so much more.
 To them, it’s a game.
 But you’ll have the benefit of knowing you’re laying a foundation you can build upon in a very short time.

-As you get closer to the first grade, and already armed with the knowledge of what you want them to learn, you can begin to focus on areas where you know they still need help.
+As you get closer to the first grade and are already armed with the knowledge of what you want them to learn, you can begin to focus on areas where you know your child still need help.
 Strengthening these areas need not be stressful, either, because there are lots of different activities for any subject in these early elementary school years.
 And I recently heard someone make a great point, alluding to this very fact.

 The idea that learning should be fun is completely foreign to some.
 Having the opportunity to create that atmosphere right from the start is an excellent advantage of homeschooling through these early years.
 Instead of immediately connecting learning with harshness, strict protocol, and yes, even humiliation in many cases, you can allow your child to find out that learning is nothing at all to stress about!

 There are plenty of ways to make learning fun.
 Using lots of different resources, curriculum, and activities can keep things fresh and maintain your child’s curiosity about new things.
-Don’t feel like you have to shy away from frequent “breaks” or even doing recess first.
+Don’t feel like you have to shy away from frequent “breaks” or even doing recess first, sometimes helping them pursue extracurricular activities.
 For some children, getting all their pent-up energy out right off the bat can really set the stage for focused learning.
 Others might learn best on the front porch or at the park.
-You can implement educational television programs, YouTube videos, board games, puzzles, and so much more to show that there are many approaches to learning.
+You can implement educational television programs, YouTube videos, board games, puzzles in lesson plans to show that there are many approaches to the learning process.
 These early years are a great time to really harness creativity and imagination, not medicate it and scold it.

 One of the best ways to create this early love for learning is being able to model the fact that learning is fun, and something you can even enjoy together.
 Set aside a specific amount of time for reading, for example, and then read with them.
 Young children often want to be like their parents, and when they see you doing something and enjoying it, they will often come right alongside you to do the same.
 In the very early years, you can read aloud to them, and have them read aloud from books that they feel comfortable with.
 Then as they get older, silent reading will be just as fun and it won’t feel as much like a chore.

-Hobbies Are Just As Important As Math & Science
+Homeschool Advantage 3: Hobbies Are Just as Important as Math & Science

-Music and art are both known to stimulate the imagination, enhance cognitive function, and aid in critical thinking.
-It gives additional opportunities to develop problem-solving skills, setting goals, self-discipline, and self-confidence.
+Music and art are both known to stimulate the imagination, enhance cognitive function, aid in critical thinking, and enrich life skills and social skills.
+It gives additional opportunities to develop problem-solving skills, develop goal-setting, self-discipline, self-confidence, and self-esteem.
 And when fostering these arts with multiple children, it also helps them learn how to work as a team, take turns, and respect others.

-You’ll Be Able To Schedule According To What Works Best
+Homeschool Advantage 5: You’ll Be Able To Schedule According to What Works Best for Your Family

 If you’re like me, you have one child that’s up with the chickens and another that that goes to bed about the same time.
 Of course, they’re grown now, but when they were younger they were the same way.
 Some kids just aren’t really “morning people”.
-I do believe children should be taught to adhere better to schedules because life simply demands it sometimes, but what’s the loss if they sleep an hour longer in the morning than children who attend public school?
+I do believe children should be taught to adhere better to schedules because life simply demands it sometimes, but what’s the loss if they sleep an hour longer in the morning than public school students?
 If it helps them work better through the first half of the day, I’m all for it!

-You Can Learn Important Lessons On The Go
+Homeschool Advantage 6: You Can Learn Important Lessons On the Go

 When you begin to see your child’s questions as pathways to learning, you can turn just about any outing into an excellent learning opportunity.